Introduction: The New Era of Tech Search

 How often should I update my SEO strategy?

 The SEO landscape changes rapidly, especially in the tech and AI space.
-You should review and update your strategy at least once a quarter.
+Review and update your strategy at least once a quarter — and monitor AI search engine announcements as they happen, as these can shift competitive dynamics faster than traditional algorithm updates.

 What is the biggest mistake tech startups make with SEO?

 The biggest mistake is focusing too much on keyword volume and not enough on user intent and content quality.
-In 2026, being helpful and authoritative is more important than ever.
+In 2026, being genuinely helpful and authoritative — producing content that only your technical team could credibly write — is more important than any volume-based keyword strategy.